 |June 14||Skirmish at Martinsburg|

-The regiment brought 454 men to the field and lost 147 casualties.
+The regiment was ordered to Gettysburg.
+It brought 454 men to the field under the command of Colonel Brabble, and lost 147 casualties.
 Major Lewis was wounded, captured, and not released until war’s end.
 Captain Solomon H. Wite of Company G was mortally wounded.
 Captain John J. Drake of Company H was wounded.
 Lieutenant Calvin Pritchard of Company G was captured.

 From the monument to on Oak Hill: